bschmalhofer/otobo-ideas/README.md

 * Perl::Tidy
 * Devel::NYTProf
 * Intellij
-* Features to remove
-  * Support for FastCGI
+* remove Support for FastCGI
-  * Oracle Ticket-Database
-  * DB2 Ticket-Database
 * Features to add
   * SQLite backend, might be useful for devel and testing
   * Explicit support for MariaDB